Formal or fixed verse takes many different forms, but since

 Historic Background for Formal Verse

-Fixed verse's many forms are the work of many days for devoted students, but why did these forms dominate poetry of the past?—especially since more recent or modern poetry is often assumed to be free verse.
+Fixed verse's many forms are the work of many days for devoted students, but why did these forms dominate poetry of the past?—especially since free vers is the assumed form of more recent or modern poetry?

-The short answer is to recall poetry's association with song.
-Like songs even today, poetry in the past was experienced less on the page than in person, aloud, in sung or spoken forms, and the poet or presenter was expected to know poetry by memory, just as singers at a concert or actors on a stage are expected to memorize their lines.
+The short answer is poetry's association with music and song.
+Like songs even today, poetry in the past was experienced not so much on the page but more in person, heard aloud, in sung or spoken forms, and the poet or singer was expected to know poetry by memory, just as singers at a concert or actors on a stage are expected to memorize their lines.

-In brief, meter and rhyme are MNEMONIC or memory-reinforcing: regular rhythm and rhyme cue the memory what does or doesn’t come next.
+In brief, meter and rhyme are MNEMONIC or MEMORY-REINFORCING: regular rhythm and rhyme cue the memory to what comes next.

 As easy proof, many students sooner or later have to memorize and recite a poem or a passage from a play.
 Almost invariably the poem assigned will be rhymed or metrical or both.

-In contrast, the exact form of free verse is comparatively hard to hold in mind.
+In contrast, the exact form of free verse is comparatively hard to remember and recite.
 In contrast to the spoken or oral tradition that underlies formal poetry, free verse appeared in the mid-1800s simultaneous with the industrial expansion of printing that made books and magazines available to a growing class of literate people.

 Formal verse has revived somewhat in the past generation with the New Formalism movement.